Enlargement is the process whereby countries join the EU. Since it was founded in 1957, the EU has grown from 6 member countries to 28.

 Turkey has been a candidate country since 1999.

-Albania has been a potential candidate country since 2003 and submitted its application for membership in 2009.
+Albania has been a candidate country since 2014.
+It submitted its application for membership in 2009.

 Bosnia and Herzegovina has been a potential candidate country since 2003.